Go to Reviews.org US Edition

 Not sold on Lycamobile but still want Telstra coverage?
 Here's a breakdown of the current most popular plans from each provider on the Telstra network.

 Lycamobile features and perks

 Across those dialling destinations, there’s a mix of countries that allow calls to both mobile and landline numbers, and a handful of options that are landline only.
-The Unlimited Plan S and Unlimited Plan M also include 30 minutes of calls to nine selected countries, plus 10 minutes of calls to 10 additional international dialling locations.
-Similarly, the Unlimited Plan L and Unlimited Plan XL options offer 300 minutes of calls to 13 selected countries as well as 100 minutes of calls to a further 13 selected nations.
+The Unlimited Plan S and Unlimited Plan M also include 30 minutes of calls to nine additional selected countries OR 10 minutes of calls to 10 other additional international dialling locations.
+Similarly, the Unlimited Plan L and Unlimited Plan XL options offer 300 minutes of calls to 14 selected countries OR 100 minutes of calls to a further 13 selected nations.

 Outside of the international perks, Lycamobile also offers $5 of credit for successful referrals.

 Lycamobile has a decent range of support options, though live chat is no longer one of them.
 Still, you can contact them Monday to Saturday between 9.00am and 6.00pm by emailing firstname.lastname@example.org or submitting a form via their website.
 Those support hours also apply to phone support, with a multilingual team that can be reached on 1300 854 607 for those who aren’t Lycamobile customers and by dialling 122 for those who are.
 The Lycamobile website also has several self-help topics separated under FAQ headings.

 For those who prefer interacting via social media, Lycamobile’s Facebook and Twitter pages appear to be actively updated and can be accessed for customer service inquiries (though neither channel is the speediest).